-Various excellent research in operations-finance interface accumulated mainly related to the following themes, such as operational decisions [28, 29, 30], coordination with contracts [31, 32, 33], and credit risk management [34, 35, 36].
+Varies excellent research in operations-finance interface accumulated mainly related to the following themes, such as operational decisions(Dada M. and Hu Q., 2008), coordination with contracts(Roemer et al., 2022) and credit risk management(Kouvelis and Li, 2019; Kouvelis P. and Zhao W., 2017; Kouvelis P. and Zhao W.H., 2016).
 By linking financing to sustainable operations, our study focuses on financing the carbon emission reduction investment.
-Huang et al. [37] indicate that high-quality green innovation is a plausible mechanism that links green finance with regional green development through enhancing green productivity growth.
-Dash Wu et al. [38] compared the optimal order quantity for retailers, the optimal wholesale price, and the optimal carbon emission level for manufacturers under bank financing and trade credits and demonstrate that when manufacturers invest in emission reduction, the supply chain can achieve a win-win situation in terms of output and emission reduction.
-Deng et al. [39] observed that the effect of green credit is considerably larger for manufacturers with higher production costs than those with low production costs.
+Huang(Huang et al., 2022) indicates that high-quality green innovation is a plausible mechanism that links green finance with regional green development through enhancing green productivity growth.
+Dash(Dash et al., 2018) compared the optimal order quantity for retailers, the optimal wholesale price, and the optimal carbon emission level for manufacturers under bank financing and trade credits and demonstrates that when manufacturers invest in emission reduction, the supply chain can achieve a win-win situation in terms of output and emission reduction.
+Deng et al. (Deng et al., 2021) observed that the effect of green credit is considerably larger for manufacturers with higher production costs than those with low production costs.
 However, when the interest rate of green credit is lower, green suppliers will try to improve the probability of delivery and seek more benefits for all parties in the supply chain, resulting in supply chain performance that is significantly higher than traditional supply chains that do not involve green suppliers.
-Huang et al. [10] compared green credit with subsidies to investigate the distinction between the two incentive mechanisms and suggested the government provide green credit when the budget is relatively low.
-Jin et al. [27] explained further the policy effects of providing banks with a green credit guarantee facility, noting that guarantees can help assist with green transition investments by reducing potential losses to banks.
+Huang et al. (Huang et al., 2021) compared green credit with subsidies to investigate the distinction between the two incentive mechanisms and suggested the government provide green credit when the budget is relatively low.
+Jin et al. (Jin et al., 2022) explained further the policy effects of providing banks with a green credit guarantee facility, noting that guarantees can help assist with green transition investments by reducing potential losses to banks.
 Although the aforementioned research has focused on the positive benefits of government subsidies on green financing, it has not yet touched on the differences in the effects of subsidy recipients.
 Most of the studies take the viewpoint of the manufacturer and the consumers to address the differences in policy effects.
 In practice, however, subsidizing the manufacturers or the bank generates different impacts on supply chain operational decisions.

-Our study complements the existing research in the operations- finance interface in two aspects.
+Our study complements the existing research in the operations-finance interface in two aspects.
 On the one hand, we characterize the difference in effect between subsidized the bank and the manufacturer.
 Our results demonstrate that although both types of subsidies possess good environmental incentive effects, their mechanisms of action differ.
 Policymakers should also choose subsidy policies according to different circumstances.
 On the other hand, we investigated the conditions under which the two policies are applicable considering the government's subsidy objective.
 This is relatively rare in previous studies on green credit subsidies and supply chain management.